0xdbe/0xdbe.github.io/_posts/2024-03-01-NextJS-CSP-AppRouter.md

 Underneath, AppRouter defaults to employing SSR (Server-Side Rendering) and leverages React Server Components (RSC).
 However, this transition brings about consequential impacts on CSP (Content Security Policy).

+> This article is written down as an ADR (Architectural Decision Record) because, from my point of view, this is an important security decision.
+> This includes the context of how the decision was made and the consequences of adopting the decision.
+> So, if you find it useful, you can share this ADR with your team members, and perhaps it will prove to be an effective strategy.

 ## Issue

 All Server Components are loaded using an inline script as depicted below: